everydaycodings/everydaycodings/README.md

 ![](https://github.com/everydaycodings/everydaycodings/blob/master/AboutMe.png)

 ## About Me:
-#### Always curious to learn cutting edge technology.
-A bit enthusiast towards web development.
-Recanty Completed Advance Python Programming and now ahead of A.I and M.L
+#### A programmer, a coder, and a friend, I'm a Student always curious to learn cutting-edge technology.
+Currently Engaged with A.I and M.L
 ![](https://forthebadge.com/images/badges/check-it-out.svg)
 <br> <br> <br>